Director – Don Dohler

-In this film an alien spacecraft suffers a collision with a meteor, forcing it to crash in a small Baltimore town.
+In this film an alien spacecraft suffers a collision with a meteor, forcing it to crash in a small Maryland town.
 The alien onboard survives the crash and for alien-infused reasons, wreaks havoc on the town.
 The town must rely on Sheriff Cinder(Tom Griffith) and his band of locals to fight off this bloodthirsty alien with a craving for human flesh.

 I love creature features, and this low-budget flick gave me a pretty sweet creature and ensuing carnage to marvel at.
 Writer/director Don Dohler threw in a great amount of gore for such a low-budget flick, proving his priorities are in place.
 Keep in mind young filmmakers; when low on money…throw in gore; when working with a weak/horrible script…throw in gore.
 It’s that simple.

 So as you may have guessed…this film has a weak script.
 The story is one we’ve seen a million times, and the dialogue and acting are horrendous.
 So why do I enjoy this film?
 It’s all about appreciation.
 As a horror fan you develop the mindset to appreciate these types of flicks, and know the difference between a good “bad” film and a bad “bad” film.
 For example: “The Toxic Avenger” is a good “bad” film, and “House of the Dead” is a bad “bad” film.
 I appreciate the genre’s directors that do what they can with what little they have, and have the guts to put these films out fully aware they will receive harsh treatment from self-righteous critics.
 Job well done Mr. Dohler.